Instamrkt/slate/source/includes/_rest_calls.md

 })
 ```

 This is used to request a global leaderboard.
+If `USER_ID` is included, the leaderboard can be personalised according to the parameters described below.

+This does not send the full leaderboard - only top, bottom and requestor's surroundings.

 ### URL
-`/r/leaderboard/global/`
+`/r/leaderboard/global/USER_ID`

 ### Request type